dynamicloud/lonline_for_ruby/README.md

 `gem 'lonline'`

+and run at the command line:

+`bundle install`

 #Settings
 Lonline needs a basic settings to be configured, Lonline gem comes with a generator to create two main files: lonline.yml and an initializer called lonline.rb (The content of this initializer could be within another initializer in your Rails app).